Understanding Microscopes and Objectives

 When viewing fluid materials such as bacteria, cell cultures, blood, etc, it is necessary to use a cover slip in order to protect the object under inspection and microscope components from contamination.
 A cover slip, or glass microscope slide, changes the way light refracts from the object into the objective.
 As a result, the objective needs to make proper optical corrections to produce the best quality image.
 This is why objectives denote a range of cover slip thicknesses for which they are optimized.
 Typically, this is listed after the infinity symbol (which denotes that an objective is an infinite conjugate, or infinity corrected design) and ranges from zero (no cover slip correction) to 0.17mm.

 The quality of an objective and eyepiece determine how well the system performs.
 In addition to choosing the magnification and complexity of the design, understanding correct quality correction is extremely important when deciding on the type of objective to use.
 Quality correction (i.e. achromatic, apochromatic, plan, semi-plan) is denoted on the objective itself to allow the user to easily see the design of the objective in question.
 There are typically two levels of chromatic aberration correction: achromatic and apochromatic.
 Achromatic objectives are among the simplest and least expensive of objectives.
 They are designed to correct for chromatic aberration in the red and blue wavelengths, in addition to being corrected for spherical aberration in a green wavelength.
 Limited correction for chromatic aberration and lack of a flat field of view reduce objective performance.
 Apochromatic objectives, by contrast, provide higher precision and are chromatically corrected for red, blue, and yellow.
-They also provide spherical aberration correction for two to three wavelengths and generally have a high numerical aperture (NA) and long working distance.
+They also provide spherical aberration correction for a broad spectral range and generally have a long working distance given the extremely high numerical apertures (NA) that this optical design offers.
 Apochromatic objectives are ideal for white light applications, whereas achromatic objectives are best suited for monochromatic.
 Both objective designs, however, suffer significantly from distortion and field curvature, which worsen as objective magnification increases.
 Therefore, it is always important to focus on the complete system performance, rather than just objective performance alone.

 Plan, also known as planar, semi-plan, semi-planar, or microplan, objectives correct for field curvature.
 Field curvature is a type of aberration present when the off-axis image cannot be brought to focus in a flat image plane, resulting in a blurred image as it deviates from the optical axis.
 Figure 10 illustrates field flatness measured radially from the center in achromatic, semi-plan, and plan objective designs.
 Achromatic objectives have a flat field in the center 65% of the image.
 Plan objectives correct best overall and display better than 90% of the field flat and in focus.
 Semi-plan objectives are intermediate to the other two types with 80% of the field appearing flat.